EsriUK/musical-maps/README.md

 - (Optionally) a TypeScript compiler - but we've included the .js files, too

 # Sample
-We've made two web-only versions of Musical Maps so you can try it out without a MIDI workstation.
-We call them Musical Maps Lite.
+We've made a web-only versions of Musical Maps so you can try it out without a MIDI workstation.
+We call it [Musical Maps Lite](http://bit.ly/2yTH7bT).
 Just remember, Musical Maps Lite is not the full experience!

-1. SpeechRenderer Example
-2. NumericAttributeRenderer Example

-You can also check out [this video]() to see the full version of Musical Maps in action.
+You can also check out [this video](https://github.com/maplabs/musical-maps/blob/master/Demo%20Video/MusicalMapsDemo.mp4) to see the full version of Musical Maps in action.